commfish/theme_adfg/README.md

 This theme creates a graph template for ADF\&G biologists, biometricians, and scientists to create a uniform graph output style that conforms with ADF\&G publication standards.
 This theme was created in collaboration with the ADF\&G reproducibility crew and publication team, to create uniform and professional ADF\&G figures.
-This work is heavily based on Justin Priest's theme\_adfg draft code (I even stole the name) and theme\_sleek (LINK\*\*?) by Andrew Padilla.
-The majority of this code was written by Priest and Padilla, and my contribution was just minor edits and finalizations.
+This work is heavily based on Andrew Padilla's theme\_adfg draft code (I even stole the name) and theme\_crisp (LINK\*\*?) by Justin Priest.
+The majority of this code was written by Padilla and Priest, and my contribution was just minor edits and finalizations.

 This theme is still under review.